 Pick ChatGPT if:

-- Your team already uses GitHub Copilot
+- You live in Microsoft 365 or your team already uses Copilot

 - You use AI for lots of quick, varied tasks throughout the day